jasonsbeer/Amiga-N2630/README.md

 4. 16 to 256 megabytes of Zorro 3 Fast RAM.
 5. IDE port with 40-pin cable and CF card options.

+## Assembly Notes
+Click [here](/AssemblyNotes.md) for more information on building the N2630.

 ## Installation Notes
 This card may be installed in any Amiga 2000 computer.
 Installation is simply inserting the card into the 86 pin CPU/Coprocessor slot of the Amiga computer.
 There are no software drivers to install.
+Kickstart v37.300 and greater is recommended.

 **IMPORTANT:** Before installing, it is necessary to determine if you have an early, non-cost reduced motherboard.
 If your motherboard is marked "Made In Germany" and "(C) 1986 Commodore" on the left side of the board, you have a non-cost reduced Amiga 2000 board, designated "A2000" in this documentation.
 An example of a non-cost reduced Amiga 2000 motherboard can be see [here](http://amiga.resource.cx/photos/a2000,1).
 In the event you have an non-cost reduced "A2000" motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard and place a jumper at J302 of the N2630.
 All other Amiga 2000 motherboards are designated "B2000" and should leave the Motorola 68000 in place.